mikegcoleman/hybrid-workshop/README.md

 ID                  NAME                MODE                REPLICAS            IMAGE                                 PORTS sbkz4dl6slrd        linux_tweet_app     replicated          1/1                 mikegcoleman/linux_tweet_app:latest   *:8080->80/tcp
 ```
-And we can check the tasks in our service by running 'docker service ps'.
+And we can check the tasks in our service by running `docker service ps`.

 ```
 $ docker service ps linux_tweet_app
 ID                  NAME                IMAGE                                 NODE                DESIRED STATE       CURRENT STATE                ERROR               PORTS z8fbzmkd92kv        linux_tweet_app.1   mikegcoleman/linux_tweet_app:latest   lin-pdx-02          Running             Running about a minute ago
 ```
+#### Check the running web app
 Finally, in your web browser navigate to `http://<your linux node dns name>:8080`

 You should see your tweet application running.
 Feel free to send a tweet, since it's running in container your credentials are not saved.